 Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence 4) Identifies how technology will be utilized within the school's instructional delivery and assessment.
 Describes the plan for technology to be utilized by students and in classroom instruction.
 The technology plan sufficiently addresses assessment needs.
 Justifies the technology plan in terms of suitability for the educational model, academic program, curricular choices and student demographic.
 0 1 2 5) Justifies how key elements have been chosen to utilize autonomies and flexibilities granted to charter schools under state statute to create programs that meets the unique needs of the school's anticipated demographics.
-0 1 2 TOTAL POINTS /20

-Reviewer Comments - Educational Philosophy, Instructional Practices, and Curriculum:
+0 1 2 TOTAL POINTS /20 Reviewer Comments - Educational Philosophy, Instructional Practices, and Curriculum:

-C. Teaching and Learning

-Fully describe and justify the design of the instructional strategy in terms of the educational philosophy, instructional practices, and curriculum that will be utilized to meet the school's performance objectives.
-Be sure to include key design elements, references supporting its validity and alignment to state and federal requirements, and rationale for why this strategy was chosen and how it will produce strong outcomes for the unique community and student population the school will serve.

-Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence Explains how teachers will use a range of data and varied instructional strategies to support individual learners.
+C. Teaching and Learning Fully describe and justify the design of the instructional strateg y in terms of the educational phile osophy, instructional practices, and curriculum that will be utilized to me to include key design elements, references supporting its validit requirements, and rationale for why this strategy was chosen and duce strong out comes for the unique community and student population the school will serve F Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence 1) Explains how teachers will use a range of data and 0 4 6 varied instructional strategies to support individual learners.
 Instructional practices and types of tools and curriculum presented are detailed, realistic, and consistent with the proposed educational program.
 Explains how the school will use classroom and/or standardized assessments to determine the needs of individual students and to drive and differentiate instruction.
 Identifies the range of differentiation and intervention structures (RTI and Multi-Tiered System of Supports), tools, and approaches in your design and explains how teachers will use these systems to respond to the needs of individual students.
-0 4 6 TOTAL POINTS /6

-Reviewer Comments - Teaching and Learning:
+TOTAL POINTS /6 Reviewer Comments - Teaching and Learning:

-D. Student Academic Achievement Standards

-As an independently governed public school, charter schools need to ensure plans, systems, and tools for strong oversight and monitoring in the areas of academic performance.
+D. Student Academic Achievement Standards As an independently governed public school, charter schools need to ensure plans, systems, and tools for strong oversight and monitoring in the areas of academic performance.
 In this section, persuade the reader that your school will have rigorous goals and adequate oversight to ensure quality implementation, operation, and accountability.
 Selection Criteria Limited or No Evidence Moderate Evidence Strong Evidence A broad and thorough Performance Management plan exists for monitoring and reporting progress toward performance goals that ensures successful student outcomes.
 Identifies sound assessment practices that effectively monitor student and teacher performance.
 Identifies what data or information is (or will be) collected, how it will be analyzed, and by whom.
 Interim benchmarks have been identified to ensure progress toward performance goals for all student subgroups, and a plan is presented to adjust these benchmarks annually.
 Describes how this data is (or will be) utilized to inform policy and management decisions.
 0 4 6 2) A culture of data-driven instruction exists.
 A portfolio inclusive of formative, interim and summative assessment tools are consistently used and well understood by all staff.
-A system for data analysis and reflection to inform instruction is in place 0 2 3 TOTAL POINTS /9

-Reviewer Comments - Student Academic Achievement Standards:
+A system for data analysis and reflection to inform instruction is in place 0 2 3 TOTAL POINTS /9 Reviewer Comments - Student Academic Achievement Sta ndards: